October 21, 2020

 It’s likely CIOs might shy away from partnering with their competition, but the reality is that many of these partnerships have proven successful for both parties.

 The loan application process can be cumbersome and complicated, which is not ideal for organizations looking for loans to fund the business during a pandemic.
-China Minsheng Bank invested heavily in automating its loan application process, leading to a supply chain product with online application review, verification, online lending and automated approval.
-This reduces the approval process time to 30 minutes, making it an attractive offering for businesses.
+A bank in China invested heavily in automating its loan application process, leading to a supply chain product with online application review, verification, online lending and automated approval.
+This reduced the approval process time to 30 minutes, making it an attractive offering for businesses.

 It’s not possible to automate every piece of the business, but look for vulnerable areas with frequent human error, slow completion time and tedious manual work.
 Once these areas are identified, work with business stakeholders to match them with the key automation technology.
 Focus on the three key technologies of robotic process automation (RPA), intelligent business process management suites (iBPMS) and integration platform as a service (iPaaS).